Adnan3797/LOCATE-Survey/DOTA/README.md

 _Figure: Sample image from the DOTA dataset with annotated objects._

 ---

 # 🧪 DOTA Dataset – Error Type Visual Examples

 This document provides visual illustrations of common annotation errors identified in the DOTA dataset.
 These categories are based on our in-depth analysis and are meant to guide better understanding and diagnosis of dataset quality.

-> 📂 Place your images in the `Error Images/` directory and update the file names as necessary.

 ---